ISTESRMNCR/CODE-CAMP-2020/content/blog/makingRegistration/index.md

 - Fill it completely and recheck it again. **`Before Confirmation`**

 ### BRAVO!
-You made it and now maintain will check the Pull Request and will ensure your registration.
+You made it and now your maintainer will check the Pull Request and will ensure your registration.

 ---